 The c/n 4005, registered D-2356, emerged as the single Ju 52 cai, fitted with an 800 hp BMW IXau engine.
 In February 1933, this aircraft was handed over to the Reichsverband der Deutschen Luftfahrtindustrie (RDL, National Association of the German aerospace industry), and flew at the RDL test site at Staaken.
 In May 1933 it was destroyed by a fire.

 The c/n 4006, registered D-2133, reverted to the original empennage form, while the engine was a 750 hp Armstrong Siddeley Leopard, the designation was Ju 52 ce.
 After testing, the landing gear was replaced by floats and the aircraft was delivered to the Canadian Airways Limited, on October 26, 1931 it was registered in Canada as CF-ARM.
 In 1936 the aircraft was re-engined with an 825 hp Rolls-Royce Buzzard and it was redesignated as Ju 52 cao.
-It flew on in Canada until 1947 and after 16 years of service it was scrapped.
+It became part of the Canadian Pacific Airlines (CPAL) aircraft fleet in 1942 when Canadian Airways merged into the newly formed CPAL.
+It flew on in Canada until 1947 and after 16 years of service it was scrapped."